Frequently asked questions

 How do I know the results aren't cherry-picked?

-All three competitors are tracked side by side — the System (the proven-strategy benchmark), OpenAI, and Claude — and every position each one opens and closes is logged.
-The weekly scoreboard publishes the actual standings for all three — there's no deleting bad weeks.
+All five competitors are tracked side by side — the System (the classic-strategy benchmark), OpenAI, Claude, Grok, and Gemini — and every position each one opens and closes is logged.
+The weekly scoreboard publishes the actual standings for all five — there's no deleting bad weeks.
+We restarted the competition once, on 27 July 2026, because a design flaw of ours had starved the AI lanes of cash; the old ledger was archived rather than deleted and the whole thing is written up here.
+Gemini joined separately on 4 August 2026, unrelated to that restart.

 Who is behind this?